Variable Data Printing Guide

 | Loser | Try Again | 100 |

-See also: Printed Scratch Cards.
+See also: Printed Scratch Cards and our Scratch Card Printing Guide.

 Save the sheet as .CSV or .XLSX.
 If including images, zip the image folder and upload it together with your artwork.